opencv/opencv/modules/gapi/doc/20-kernel-api.markdown

 supported.

-Once a kernel is defined, it can be used in pipelines with special, G-API-supplied method `::on()`.
+Once a kernel is defined, it can be used in pipelines with special, G-API-supplied method "::on()".
 This method has the same signature as defined in kernel, so this code:

 @code{.cpp}